VizuaaLOG/BulmaJS/docs/docs/0.7/navbar.md

 You can control the offset of the navbar using `data-sticky-offset` this access a number and is the number of pixels the user needs to scroll before the navbar sticks to the top.

+You can also add `data-sticky-shadow` to your navbar element, this will add the `has-shadow` class to the navbar when it becomes sticky.

 ## Hide the navbar when scrolling
 It can sometimes be useful to hide the navbar when your user is scrolling down, and then show it again when scrolling up.
 As of `0.7.0` the navbar plugin provides this functionality.
 To enable it, add the `data-hide-on-scroll` attribute to your navbar element.
 Do note this also needs `data-sticky` to be enabled as well.